BATBlondes Against TrumpWoman-owned politics. Receipts are not optional.

 Travelable

-If the site is going to make good lines, the whole brand has to survive a screenshot, a tote, a sticker, and a second look.
+If BAT is going to make good lines, the whole publication has to survive a screenshot, a second look, and somebody reading it out loud.

 Why it is warm

 That softness matters because the subject matter is abrasive.
-The site should welcome you in without lying about where you are.
+BAT should welcome you in without lying about where you are.

 Why it still cuts

 The softness is not there to blur the argument.
 It is there so the sharp lines land harder.
-The page can look lacquered and still carry a sentence that leaves a mark.
+BAT can look lacquered and still carry a sentence that leaves a mark.

 That balance is the whole BAT proposition: glamour without mush, polish without cowardice, political writing without the dead mall energy.

-That is not vanity.
+That is not decoration.
 It is distribution with standards.

 Current motifs